بِسْــــــــــــــــــــــمِ اﷲِارَّحْمَنِ ارَّحِيم

 - 3 tsp Zata'ar or Herbes d'Provençes or oregano

-- handful of whole mixed olives for decor (green, black, violet, Kalamata, pink)
+- a handful of whole mixed olives for decor (green, black, violet, Kalamata, pink)

 - sesame seeds